samuel/go-thrift/README.md

   decided against that for now.
 * []byte get encoded/decoded as a string because the Thrift binary type is the same as string on the wire.

+RPC
+---

+The standard Go net/rpc package is used to provide RPC.
+Although, one incompatibility is the net/rpc's use of ServiceName.Method for naming RPC methods.
+To get around this the thrift.ServerCodec appends method names with "Thrift".